-The Foundation's primary area of interest is medical research on a broad front rather than in specialised fields.
+The Astor Foundation provides small grants (usually for between £250 and £1,500) for UK registered charities.
+Its primary area of interest is medical research on a broad front rather than in specialised fields.
 This can include general medical equipment or equipment for use in research, or grants to cover travelling and subsistence expenses for doctors and students studying abroad.

-In general, the Foundation prefers to support the start-up and initial stages of new projects and filling in gaps/shortfalls.
+In general, the Foundation prefers to support the start-up and initial stages of new projects and filling in gaps or shortfalls.

 In addition to its primary priority of medical research, the Foundation also supports projects that benefit: